 Black Men Read is a statement to break stereotypes around the perceived lack of literacy and narrow-minded views of black men.
 This group is for brothers who seek to expand their horizons through reading, as well as the reflections that come along with it.
 Each month, attending members suggest a shortlist of books and we discuss the selected book the following month.
 As organizer, I do not vote during these meetups, so most book selections are driven by the members, although I do arbitrarily personally pick a few books throughout the year for discussion.

-In this group, we learn from one another, we challenge each other and work to understand different perspectives.
-Culturally, it is not just about reading a bunch of books, it’s also about taking knowledge and putting action to it in our every day lives.
+We learn from one another, we challenge each other and work to understand different perspectives.
+Culturally, it’s about taking knowledge and putting action to it in our every day lives.